Julian-Tipler/extension-template/README.md

 ## api
 Used for database and supabase edge functions
 1. Initialize a supabase project
+2. Initialize local supabase.
+Make sure to stop all running projects first.
+3. May have to change the ports
+4. Set the SUPABASE_API_URL, SUPABASE_FUNCTIONS_URL, and API_ANON_TOKEN in extension and web

 ## web
 Used for authentication but can also be the extension main page.
 Passes the authentication token to the extension.

+### supabase integration
+Make sure the supabase project variables are pasted into the .env file

 ### google identity api
 1. Set up OAuth api in https://console.cloud.google.com/apis/credentials